uwplse/analytics-data/changes/all-changes.md

 TODO final recount at the end, also. plus link to every diff TODO CUT-DEF includes cutting fix etc
 TODO update paper w/ latest numbers and notes
+TODO mark the ones that correspond to patterns?

 Totals:
 - User 1: TODO